Chirili/super-sveltekit-cli/readme.md

-# Documentation of Super SvelteKit CLI
+# ⚒️ Super SvelteKit CLI 🧰

 ### What is Super Sveltekit CLI?